rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 2. Translator

 One day I tried translating a kata from Python to C. It was reviewed by a moderator, I made some revisions, and it was approved for use on the website.
 I really enjoyed this process and just kept translating.
 I like that coders around the globe are using my test suites to improve their skills.
-This taught me a lot about code structure, maintainability, legibility, and writing strong unit tests.
+I leaned about code structure, maintainability, and writing strong unit tests.

 * 119 ~ number of approved translations active on Codewars
 * 18% ~ percentage these make of all approved C kata on site